niyatN/canvas-wireframe-app/README.md

         - hit 'ctrl' + '-'
         - hit '--'
 - Text box will be removed if user remove all contents.
 If user tries to add more content then capacity of textbox then height will be increased.
+- By selecting drag tool from toolbar, User can move/reposition objects on canvas.

 ### Available Script